SparkScratch-P/SPARK-Captcha/README.md

 A SPARK based Completely Automated Public Turing test to tell Computers and Humans Apart(CAPTCHA) !

- This CAPTCHA has been equipped with moden and updaed AAnti-AI Configurations.
+ This CAPTCHA has been equipped with moden and updated Anti-AI Configurations.
 It is Free, Open-source and easy to use.